 Ceilings Visually inspected from floor level.
-Ceilings within the property are of plasterboard.
+Ceilings within the property are of plasterboard and lath/plaster.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are of stud design being lined with plasterboard.
+The internal walls are a mixture of lath/plaster and plasterboard lined.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The property has fully fitted floor coverings throughout which restricted the scope of our inspection.
-No sub-floor inspection was possible due to there being no apparent means of access.
-The floors are of suspended timber construction. ----------------------------- --
+The floors are of solid and suspended timber construction.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery comprises timber skirtings, door facings and door surrounds.
-The doors are moulded timber design.
-The staircase is of closed tread design.
-Kitchen fittings comprise a range of wall and base units and work surfaces, with a stainless steel sink.
+The doors are part glazed, flush timber and moulded timber design.
+Kitchen fittings comprise a range of wall and base units and work surfaces.
+Chimney breasts and

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a wood-burning stove located in the living room.
-The internal condition and serviceability of any flue cannot be determined from a visual inspection.
+Within the living room, there is a gas fire.

-Internal decorations Visually inspected.
-The ceilings and walls are painted and papered.
-The internal joinery is painted.
-The bathroom is finished with wet-wall panels and tiles.
-The ensuite shower room is finished with wet-wall panels.
+Visually inspected.
+The internal decorations are painted and papered.
+The internal joinery is painted and finished with a decorative stain.
+The kitchen, bathroom and w.c. are finished with tiles.